|

 that far into the playoffs.

-a number of times but the team still managed to scrap
+out a number of times but the team still managed to scrap their

-their way to a 12-4 record and a berth into the playoffs.
+way to a 12-4 record and a berth into the playoffs.
+The team

-up for.
-He also was named the Co-MVP of the league with
+Titans suited up for.
+He also was named the Co-MVP of the league

-Colts quarterback Peyton Manning.
-In the first round
+with Colts quarterback Peyton Manning.
+In the first round of the

-dipped to 2 degrees with a wind chill factor of 11 below
+2 degrees with a wind chill factor of 11 below zero.
+The Titans

 In the off-season the Titans